bestwebsoft/updater-wordpress-plugin/readme.txt

 * NEW : Css-style was added.

 == Upgrade Notice ==

+= V1.19 =
+We updated all functionality for wordpress 3.9.1.
+We fixed the bug of the wrong version in the report after the update.
+The Ukrainian language file is updated.

 = V1.18 =
 We updated all functionality for wordpress 3.8.2.